armory/docs/content/en/docs/spinnaker/terraform-use-integration.md

 5. Configure the Terraform Integration stage.
     The available fields may vary slightly depending on what you configure for the stage:
     * **Basic Settings**
       * **Terraform Version**:  Terraform version to use.
 All Terraform stages within a pipeline that modify state (apply, output, destroy) must use the same version.
-If you use a remote backend, the minimum supported version is 0.12.0 and you must select the same Terraform version that your Terraform Cloud/Enterprise runs.
+If you use the remote backend, the minimum supported version is 0.12.0 and you must select the same Terraform version that your Terraform Cloud/Enterprise is configured to use.
       * **Action**: Terraform action to perform.
 You can select any of the following actions:
         * **Plan**: The output of the plan command is saved to a base64-encoded Spinnaker artifact and is injected into context.
 You can use this artifact with a webhook to send the plan data to an external system or to use it in an `apply` stage.
 Optionally, you can select **Plan for Destroy** to view what Terraform destroys if you run the Destroy action.
           * For remote backends, if you view a `plan` action in the Terraform Cloud/Enterprise UI, the type of `plan` action that the Terraform Integration performs is a "speculative plan."
 For more information, see [Speculative Plans](https://www.terraform.io/docs/cloud/run/index.html#speculative-plans).